yelotofu/heroku-buildpack-wordpress/README.markdown

 It uses this [Wordpress](http://github.com/mchung/wordpress-on-heroku) project template to bootstrap a highly tuned Wordpress site built on the following stack:

 * `nginx-1.3.11` - Nginx for serving web content.
 Built specifically for Heroku.
-[See compile options](https://github.com/mchung/heroku-buildpack-wordpress/blob/master/support/package_nginx).
+[See compile options](https://github.com/yelotofu/heroku-buildpack-wordpress/blob/master/support/package_nginx).
 * `php-5.4.11` - PHP-FPM for process management and APC for caching opcodes.
-[See compile options](https://github.com/mchung/heroku-buildpack-wordpress/blob/master/support/package_php).
+[See compile options](https://github.com/yelotofu/heroku-buildpack-wordpress/blob/master/support/package_php).
 * `wordpress-3.5.1` - Downloaded directly [from wordpress.org](http://wordpress.org/download/release-archive/).
-* `MySQL` - ClearDB for the MySQL backend.
+* `Amazon RDS` - Amazon RDS for the MySQL backend.
 * `Sendgrid` - Sendgrid for the email backend.
 * `MemCachier` - MemCachier for the memcached backend.